danecando/react-workshop-starter/README.md

 ### Styles

- I've included [React Toolbox](http://react-toolbox.com/#/) for some awesome Material Design components.
-It uses modular css -- take a look at HelloWorld.jsx and it's style.scss file or [css-loader](https://github.com/webpack/css-loader) to see how this is used.
- The base styles in `src/styles` has boostrap 4 scss available to you.
-Currently I've only included their mixins and grid but feel free to use them as you please.
+ The base styles in `src/styles` has boostrap 4 scss included.
 If you want to use any variables or mixins from your base styles in a component's stylesheet you must `@import "~_globals.scss";` at the top.
 See `HelloWorld/style.css`
  * Any styles you add to `src/styles` will be compiled into a single style.css file that is included index.html
- * Any styles coupled with a component outside of `src/styles` uses modular css and will be inlined
+ * All styles will get transpiled, autoprefixed, and included in a styles.css file

 ### Installation